isadfrn/plantstop/README.md

 ## About

-This project was developed during a DDS-T12 Review Day.
-I developed this project during the class with my students in order to teach basic concepts about CSS, Flexbox, Variables, and so on.
-The Layout used in this project it's from [David Serrao Figma](https://www.figma.com/community/file/1243098972195096824), the only change was the Portuguese translation.
+This project was developed with my students during a DDS-T12 Review Day in order to teach basic concepts about CSS, Flexbox, Variables, and so on.
+The Layout used in this project it's from [David Serrao Figma](https://www.figma.com/community/file/1243098972195096824).

 ## Run